TheXConsultoria/googleCalendarToCSV/README.md

 7. Profit!

-### Futuras execuções
+### Future executions

-Para executar novamente a aplicação, basta apenas executar o comando (de dentro do diretório da aplicação): `node gcn.js`
+After the first full run, all you need to do in order to gather your data from Google's servers is to run the command `node gcn.js` from within the application directory.

-## Estrutura do arquivo CSV
+## CSV file structure

-  1. Sumário descritivo do evento
+  1. Event description (summary)
-  2. Data/hora início
+  2. Event start
-  3. Data/hora fim
+  3. Event end
-  4. Local
+  4. Location
-  5. Email do organizador
+  5. Event organizer's email address
-  6. Nome do organizador
+  6. Event organizer's display name